JarvyJ/pislide-os/DOCS/development-notes.md

 To remove rayimg to rebuild:
 ```
-rm -rf ./skiffos/workspaces/default/build/rayimg-main
-rm -rf ./skiffos/workspaces/default/host/share/go-cache
+rm -rf ./skiffos/workspaces/default/build/lua-rayimg-[version]
-rm -rf ./skiffos/workspaces/default/host/share/go-path/pkg/mod
+rm -rf ./skiffos/buildroot/dl/lua-rayimg
 ```

 The big one:
-`make clean all` - will remove everything.
+`make clean` - will remove everything.
 I had to do this when i switched from rpi-userland to the mesa driver for gbm.h to be found.

 ## Building
 ```